Entering the Swiss market for cocoa

 - Polycyclic-aromatic hydrocarbons (PAHs)

 - Microbiological contamination such as salmonella (although cocoa is considered low-risk)

 - Heavy metals such as cadmium (which is a particular problem for cocoa from some Latin American countries due to factors like volcanic activity and forest fires).

 If you want to access the Swiss market for cocoa beans, you will have to meet your buyer’s quality standards.
-These are particularly high within the specialty segment for fine flavour cocoa beans.
+These are particularly high within the speciality segment for fine-flavour cocoa beans.